- XM Copy Trading is a broker-native platform where Investors allocate funds to Strategy Managers and copied trades mirror automatically

 Step 1: Open and Verify Your XM Account

 If you do not already have one, register for an XM trading account and complete identity verification.
-Any account type (Micro, Standard or Ultra Low) supports MQL5 Signals.
+Availability, eligible entities and product screens can vary by country, so follow the copy-trading section shown in your XM Members Area or XM App.

 Step 2: Fund Your Account